The Post Newspaper fonds. — 1976-1977. — 52 ed.

 Scope and Content

-The fonds consists of about 50 issues of The Post, a weekly newspaper, from July 1976 to June 1977.
+The fonds consists of 52 issues of The Post, a weekly newspaper, from July 1976 to June 1977, excluding one issue from May 26, 1977.
 Although based in Fairview, on the north side of the Peace River, the paper includes news from the communities south of the Peace River between Watino and Spirit River.
 There are also regular columns written by community reporters: Rycroft Notes by Sandy Isaac, Blueberry Mountain by Arletta Hampton, Spirit River News by Rev. Charles King, Eaglesham News by Anne Donaldson, and Wanham News by Tara Foote.
 Community reports from north of the river include Bear Canyon, Berwyn, Bluesky, Cherry Point, Eureka River, Griffen Creek, Hines Creek, Whitelaw and Worsely.

 The Post was published every Thursday at Fairview, Alberta, by Schierbeck Printing & Publishing.
 The Publisher was Peter Schierbeck and the Editor was T. Dale Roberts.